eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 |

-5. Use the sample payload to configure the eagle.io parser
+5. Use the sample message to configure the eagle.io parser
 ----------------------------------------------------------